Coignet, Joseph Alfred Octave; Lafourche Parish, Louisiana

 Coignet, Joseph Alfred Octave, of Thibodaux, Lafourche parish, lawyer, was

 born in Lafourche, Sept.
 28, 1878.
-His father, Guillaume A. Coignet, a native
+His father, Guillaume A. Coignet, a

 of France, emigrated to Lafourche parish with Jean Baptiste Coignet,